Damola12345/nautilus-devops/week4/README.md

 ## CI/CD Pipeline with Github Actions

-The pipeline has been configured to run everytime a push/pull_request is made to the `main` branch.
-You should uncomment the `ci.yml` workflow.
+The pipeline has been configured to run everytime a push/pull_request is made to the `master` branch.

 #### Workflow Steps